 - Will your assays detect vaccine?

 - The general rule is that any vaccine using DNA of the pathogen to illicit an immune response has the possibility of being detected by PCR for a short period of time post vaccination.
 This includes modified live vaccines which use an attenuated form of the virus/bacteria.
 The trace amount of DNA used in these vaccines will eventually be metabolized by the patient’s immune system and will no longer be detectable by PCR.
 The amount of time this takes varies depending on the vaccine and how it is administered (ex. intranasal versus intravenous).
 Unfortunately, not a lot of literature is available establishing concrete timelines.
-In general, however, most residual DNA will be shed/metabolized within two - four weeks post vaccination.
+In general, however, most residual DNA will be shed/metabolized within two weeks post vaccination.
 If vaccination history is unknown, this should be taken into consideration.
-It is also important to remember to use PCR results in context with clinical symptoms/signs.
+It is also important to remember to use PCR results in context with clinical signs.
 Please call the lab with questions regarding specific vaccines.

 - Do you offer a reduced rate shipping option?

 - Yes.
 We have a program established with FedEx that allows you to save about 50% when shipping to our facility.
 You don’t pay anything upfront at the time of shipping, simply generate a shipping label online, print it, and send the package.
 We will bill you for shipping costs when we bill you for our testing services.
-Please see question #19 for enrollment instructions.
+Please see question below for enrollment instructions.